Food and Drug Administration, HHS.

 Databases containing information on postmarketing study commitments are maintained at the Center for Drug Evaluation and Research (CDER) and the Center for Biologics Evaluation and Research (CBER).
 Information in this report covers any postmarketing study commitment that was made, in writing, at the time of approval or after approval of an application or a supplement to an application, including those required (e.g., to demonstrate clinical benefit of a product following accelerated approval) and those agreed to with the applicant.
 Information summarized in this report includes: (1) The number of applicants with open (uncompleted) postmarketing commitments, (2) the number of open postmarketing commitments, (3) the status of open postmarketing commitments as reported in § 314.81(b)(2)(vii) or § 601.70 annual reports, (4) the status of concluded postmarketing studies as determined by FDA, and (5) the number of applications with open postmarketing commitments for which sponsors did not submit an annual report within 60 days of the anniversary date of U.S. approval.

 Additional information about postmarketing study commitments made by sponsors to CDER and CBER are provided on FDA's Web site at http://www.fda.gov/cder.
-Like this notice, the site does not list postmarketing study commitments containing proprietary information.
+Like this document, the site does not list postmarketing study commitments containing proprietary information.
 It is FDA policy not to post information on the Web site until it has been reviewed for accuracy.
-The numbers published in this notice cannot be compared with the numbers resulting from searches of the Web site.
-This notice incorporates totals for all postmarketing study commitments in FDA databases, including those undergoing review for accuracy.
-The report in this notice will be updated annually while the Web site is updated quarterly (in January, April, July, and October).
+The numbers published in Start Printed Page 5070this document cannot be compared with the numbers resulting from searches of the Web site.
+This document incorporates totals for all postmarketing study commitments in FDA databases, including those undergoing review for accuracy.
+The report in this document will be updated annually while the Web site is updated quarterly (in January, April, July, and October).

 II.
 Summary of Information From Postmarketing Study Progress Reports